When deploying Cloud Filter Extension, configure these browser policies to help prevent users from bypassing the extension.

 | Enable ending processes in the Browser task manager | Disabled | N/A |

-Browser sign-in settings If sign-in is needed (for example, to allow bookmark sync), restrict it to the managed domain using the Restrict which accounts can be used as Microsoft Edge primary accounts setting. |
+If browser sign-in is required (for example, to allow bookmark synchronisation), restrict it to the managed domain using the Restrict which accounts can be used as Microsoft Edge primary accounts policy.

 | Name | State | Value |